 - σp – Pair production

-Depending on the gamma ray energy and the absorber material, one of the three partial cross-sections may become much larger than the other two.
-At small values of gamma ray energy the photoelectric effect dominates.
+One of the three partial cross-sections may become much larger than the other two depending on the gamma-ray energy and the absorber material.
+At small values of gamma-ray energy, the photoelectric effect dominates.
 Compton scattering dominates at intermediate energies.
-The compton scattering also increases with decreasing atomic number of matter, therefore the interval of domination is wider for light nuclei.
+The Compton scattering also increases with decreasing atomic number of matter.
+Therefore the interval of domination is wider for light nuclei.
 Finally, electron-positron pair production dominates at high energies.

-Based on the definition of interaction cross-section, the dependence of gamma rays intensity on thickness of absorber material can be derive.
-If monoenergetic gamma rays are collimated into a narrow beam and if the detector behind the material only detects the gamma rays that passed through that material without any kind of interaction with this material, then the dependence should be simple exponential attenuation of gamma rays.
-Each of these interactions removes the photon from the beam either by absorbtion or by scattering away from the detector direction.
-Therefore the interactions can be characterized by a fixed probability of occurance per unit path length in the absorber.
+Based on the definition of interaction cross-section, the dependence of gamma rays intensity on the thickness of absorber material can be derived.
+If monoenergetic gamma rays are collimated into a narrow beam and if the detector behind the material only detects the gamma rays that passed through that material without any interaction, then the dependence should be simple exponential attenuation gamma rays.
+Each interaction removes the photon from the beam either by absorption or scattering away from the detector direction.
+Therefore the interactions can be characterized by a fixed probability of occurrence per unit path length in the absorber.
 The sum of these probabilities is called the linear attenuation coefficient:

 μ = τ(photoelectric) + σ(Compton) + κ(pair)